 - So what isn’t a (legal) e-bike?

-- Which type of electric drive system should I go for – Hub or Crank?
-And how powerful does it need to be for my needs?
+- Which type of electric drive system should I go for – Hub or Mid drive?
+How powerful a system do i need?
+Can I convert my own bike?

 - What sort of batteries do e-bikes have? – How far will it take me?

 - How do I Charge and take care of my Battery?